Top 10 Highlights in South Asia

-Located in Agra, India, the iconic Taj Mahal is one of the most beautiful architectures ever created in the world (at least in my eyes).
+Located in Agra, India, the iconic Taj Mahal is one of the most beautiful architecture ever created in the world (at least in my eyes).
 It was built for love - the Mogul Emperor Shah Jahan built the Taj Mahal as a tribute to his favorite wife Mumtaz, who died of childbirth in 1631.

 From afar, the white marble structure looks elegant and exquisite while the intricate carvings and glittering inlaid stones create an enchanting interior.
 The main mausoleum is franked by two red sandstone buildings on either side.

-The white marble structure changes its color and tone to match the mood of the world, so it’s worth lingering there to gaze at the building at different time of the day.
+The white marble structure changes its color and tone to match the mood of the world, so it's worth lingering there to gaze at the building at a different time of the day.
 However, the best time to visit Taj Mahal is at sunrise when it is like a blooming flower when the twilight gilds it with pink color.

 2. Amber Fort, India

 Situated on a hilltop around 20 minutes from the Pink City of Jaipur, the Amber Fort was constructed at the beginning in the 15th century.
-The buildings show a magnificent blend of Hindu and Mughal architecture and are made out of red sandstones and white marbles.
+The buildings show a magnificent blend of Hindu and Mughal architecture and are made out of red sandstones and white marble.
 The compound consists of courtyards, palaces, halls, and gardens.
-The most beautiful building is the Sheesh Mahal, which has intricate carvings and glittering mirrors on walls.
+The most beautiful building is the Sheesh Mahal, which has intricate carvings and glittering mirrors on the walls.

 Tourists can take a Jeep to get to the fort, and the scenery on the way will bring you a great experience.